vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 ### Save time

 vvvv does not have the classic time-consuming edit-compile-run cycle.
 For every change you make to your vvvv program, you'll get instant results!
-We call this **live-programming**.
-Every change is instantly compiled under the hood without you having to trigger it.
-If there is an error, you get an in-place indicator or tooltip about the problem and you can fix it without the need to restart the program.
+We call this **live-programming** and are using a state hot-reload approach: Every change is instantly compiled under the hood without you having to trigger it.
+If there is an error, you get an in-place indicator or tooltip about the problem and you can fix it without the need to restart your program or loose state.

 Further, with its [rich set of Libraries](../../libraries/overview.md) that only need to be connected, vvvv allows you to prototype a lot of common basic scenarios in no time.

 ### Use familiar techniques

-VL is not your ordinary visual language: It comes with loops and if regions, allows for recursions and allows you to define and instantiate your own datatypes, even generic ones.
+VL (the language used in vvvv) is not your ordinary visual language where you only can work with readymade, but hard to extend blocks: It comes with loops and if-regions, allows for recursions and allows you to define and instantiate your own datatypes, even generic ones.
 You can use delegates, observables and execute parts of your program asynchronously.
 All without writing a single line of code.

 ### Write your own nodes

 True, certain things, like low-level algorithms, are sometimes easier to write in text.
-[Nodes can be written](../../extending/overview.md) using C# or F#, without the need for any vvvv specific boilerplate code.
+[Nodes can be written](../../extending/overview.md) using plain C# or F#, without the need for any vvvv specific boilerplate code.
 That's why you can also directly use any of the .NET libraries hosted by the [NuGet](http://nuget.org) package manager.

 ## Coming from other visual programming environments
 If you're familiar with visual creative coding environments, like: